 Net cash provided by operating activities was \$199.9 million for the year ended December 31, 2022.
 Net cash provided by operating activities consists of net income of \$38.4 million, adjusted for \$175.4 million of non-cash items, \$2.7 million for changes in working capital and (\$16.7) million for the effect of changes in other operating assets and liabilities.
 Non-cash adjustments include stock-based compensation expense of \$109.4 million, depreciation and amortization of \$127.1 million, non-cash lease expense of \$3.7 million, amortization of deferred financing fees and debt discount of \$2.1 million, change in fair value of warrant liabilities of (\$26.1) million, deferred income tax benefits of (\$34.6) million and a change in fair value of derivative instruments of (\$5.7) million.
-The change in working capital was primarily a result of an increase in accounts payable of \$15.5 million due to timing of payments, a decrease in other current assets of \$9.8 million due to timing of payments for prepaid and other deferred costs, an increase in accounts receivable of \$19.8 million due to revenue growth and timing of receipt of customer payments and a change in other operating assets and liabilities was a result of an increase in non-current other assets of \$14.5 million due to timing of payments.
-The change in other operating assets and liabilities was a result of an increase in non-current other assets of \$14.5 million due to timing of payments.
+The change in working capital was primarily a result of an increase in accounts payable of \$15.5 million due to timing of payments, a decrease in other current assets of \$9.8 million due to timing of payments for prepaid and other deferred costs, an increase in accrued expenses of \$4.8 million and an increase in deferred revenue of \$4.2 million due to revenue growth and timing of customer payments. partially offset by an increase in accounts receivable of \$19.8 million due to revenue growth and timing of receipt of customer payments and a change in income taxes of \$10.0 million due to timing of payments.
+The change in other operating assets and liabilities was a result of an increase in non-current other assets of \$14.5 million due to timing of payments for prepaid and other deferred costs, including the \$6.3 million interest rate cap premium payment.